mariomui/custom-obsidian-external-scripts/js.md

 > [!warning] There is some work here with the dataviewjs code holding a prototype version of a basic rendering recursion api

-- [ ] #_todo/080-long-term/to-refactor/on-note/regarding-duplicated-dataviewjs-code Replace the duplicated code with a single transclusion line.
+- [ ] #_todo/80-longterm--/to-improve/on-code/regarding-duplicated-dataviewjs-code Replace the duplicated code with a single transclusion line.
 * [ ] Prefix defintion notes with `the`
   * Document capitalization convention
   * I want to know that a particular note is a defintion note but I also want to know if the content has been touched.
 Normally, i would leave note titles lower capitlized, and have that indicate that the note is a work in progress.
   * I think i like having it lowercased as it removes the wip_ status prefix , simplifying the system but without that, i still require differentiation between Definition notes and non definition notes.
-  * 🔍 Candidates for [[Definition-spec,vis-Noteshippo-taxonomy,]] vs [[structural-note,vis-Note-taxonomy,etc]] vs wip_ notes ⬇️
+  * 🔍 Candidates for [[Definition-spec,vis-Noteshippo-taxonomy,]] vs [[structural-note-taxon,etc]] vs wip_ notes ⬇️
     * 🎲Prefixing Style:
       * 💁 Prefix with a dot...
         * `interim_.external-guide-note-taxon` -> .external-guide-note-taxon -> External-guide-note-taxon